Preparing a Teaching Dossier

 - Statement of teaching philosophy, along with supporting evidence, that guides practice in higher education.

 - Record and display of professional goals, growth and achievement.

 - Demonstration of self-assessment (self-reflection) and evaluation of teaching practice.

-The following elements of a dossier will strengthen its impact:
+The following elements will strengthen the impact of a dossier:

 Access the approved teaching dossier guidelines here.
 (D2L Login required)

 If you need to import details on your research and publications from Google Scholar to ORCID to complement your dossier, follow the steps outlined in this document.
 (D2L Login required)

 Peer review of teaching helps to maintain the quality of teaching and learning.
 It provides an opportunity for faculty members to discuss and receive feedback on their teaching.
 Peer feedback can be used as part of the documentation of quality teaching.